Beerooke31/CupcakeSmash2025/content/step_3/_index.md

 +++
-title = "3.
-Diamonds are Forever"
+title = "3. cupcakes are Forever"
 weight = 3
 chapter = true
 pre = ""
 +++

-# Popping Up Diamonds
+# Popping Up cupcakes

-Next we want to create a function to pop our diamonds up out of the holes.
-There's CSS styling already set up for most of this so the diamonds will appear all shiny, so we just need to add a class to one of our holes to make the diamonds appear.
+Next we want to create a function to pop our cupcakes up out of the holes.
+There's CSS styling already set up for most of this so the cupcakes will appear all shiny, so we just need to add a class to one of our holes to make the cupcakes appear.
 This will take the first hole from the list we saved earlier, and add the class of `up` to it (which will then do some CSS magic).
 Add the following to the bottom of your JavaScript code:

 ```js
 function popUp() {